Location

 Price Details

-This Adelante program includes a volunteer or internship placement in your sector of interest, airport pick up, housing in a private room in a shared apartment, 2 weeks of intensive Spanish classes, and 24/7 access to your local Program Director.
+This Adelante program includes a volunteer or internship placement in your sector of interest, airport pick up, housing with a private room in a shared apartment, 2 weeks of intensive Spanish classes, some excursions, and 24/7 access to your local Program Director.

 What's Included